 Claims surrounding bad drugs are often handled on a large-scale class action platform.
 The court then comes up with a bracket or grid based on different criteria to award the injured parties.

 For example, manufacturers of the diet drug Fen-Phen paid $3.75 billion in total to thousands of people who were injured by the drug.
-The popular drug was on the market for a year, with 18 million prescriptions, before doctors found that some people developed heart valve problems for the drug.
-The court awards ranged from $30 to $60 in prescription refunds to people who took the drug for a short while and were not harmed to $1.5 million to Fen-Phen users who developed heart valve problems.
+The popular drug was on the market for a year, with 18 million prescriptions, before doctors found that some people developed heart valve problems from its use.
+The court awards ranged from $30-$60 in prescription refunds to people who took the drug for a short while and were not harmed to $1.5 million to Fen-Phen users who developed heart valve problems.

-These cases involve large teams of attorneys, plaintiffs often in the thousands and billion-dollar pharmaceutical companies.
+These cases involve large teams of attorneys, plaintiffs often in the thousands, and billion-dollar pharmaceutical companies with massive law firm budgets.
 You are one person with a potential claim.
 By hiring a local law firm like John Foy & Associates, someone in your community will be your direct contact on your case.
 We’ll do all we can to make sure you are represented properly.
 We’ll work in conjunction with the lawyers trying the case and you will know that your voice will be heard.